 What to do in Edinburgh

 Although it’s a capital, Edinburgh is not as big city as Paris and London for example, the historic side of the city is away from the new part of the city and the touristic points are basically all divided in two avenues, the Royal Mile and Prince’s Street.
-The first one links the oldest touristic points, goes from the Edinburgh Castle to the Palace of Holyrood and the Arthur’s Seat.
+The first one links the oldest touristic points, goes from the Edinburgh Castle to the Palace of Holyrood and Arthur’s Seat.
 The second is a shopping avenue, full of stores like H&M, Forever21and the dear of the foreigners without money: Primark.

 Edinburgh has 4 high spots where you can have a more peripheral view of the city.
-One of them is the Edinburgh Castle terrace, in the end of the Royal Mile, other spot is the Calton Hill where you can find some of the famous monuments, including Nelson Monument, a small tower tha yo can climb to have a 360º view of Edinburgh, the price for climbing the tower is £5.
+One of them is the Edinburgh Castle terrace, in the end of the Royal Mile, another spot is the Calton Hill where you can find some of the famous monuments, including Nelson Monument, a small tower that you can climb to have a 360º view of Edinburgh, the price for climbing the tower is £5.
 Close to the Calton Hill, you find Arthur’s Seat, the highest hill of the city, or if you prefer something more central, you can try climbing the Scott Monument in the Prince’s Street close to the central station, the price to climb its 287 step is £4.

 I won’t lie, it’s not a city you have the necessity to spend more than 3 days in it.
 But it is a beautiful city.
 The good thing is that Edinburgh seems to be out of tourist’s route still, so it is not so crowded, full of people everywhere in the best “Oxford Street on Black Fridays” style like many capitals.
 Besides, it is so easy to move around in the city that in the second day you already feel like home.
-I’m an annoying kind of person, it takes me around 3 days to get used to city, until there i get distrustful about everything.
+I’m an annoying kind of person, it takes me around 3 days to get used to the city until there I get distrustful about everything.